byronic-azure/rekpero/README.md

 <br />
 <br />

-Hi, I am Abhimanyu Shekhawat, passionate and self taught developer from India.
+Hi, I am Mitrasish Mukherjee, passionate and self taught developer from India.

-- 🔭 I’m an active Gitcoiner [Abhimanyu121](https://gitcoin.co/abhimanyu121)
+- 🔭 I’m an active Gitcoiner [Rekpero](https://gitcoin.co/rekpero)
-- 🌱 I'm currently interning at The Linux Foundation.
+- 🌱 I'm currently working in a startup as a Full-Stack Developer.
-- 🌱 I'm a web3/ Blockchain dev as well as a flutter developer.
+- 🌱 I'm a web3/ Blockchain dev as well as a Full stack developer.

 <!---